Paveljolak/rtd-try2/docs/magni6_models/models/magni6_mini.rst

 - **Live Video Patrol**: Use the Raspberry Pi Camera to stream live video, turning the Magni 6 Mini into a mobile surveillance bot.
 Great for remote monitoring.

     See: :doc:`../../projects/mini/beginner/telepresence`

+Advanced
+########

+Ready to take your Magni 6 Mini skills to the next level?

+If you've completed the beginner projects or are familiar with the robot, explore these advanced projects to further improve your robotics expertise.

+:doc:`../../projects/mini/advanced/main_advanced_projects`